pipecraft2/user_guide/doc/installation.rst

 MacOS
 -----

-PipeCraft is supported on macOS 10.15+.
+PipeCraft2 is supported on macOS 10.15+.
 Older OS versions might not support PipeCraft GUI workflow through Docker.

 .. note::

   If your MacOS has M1/M2 chips, please let us know if you encounter something weird while trying to run some analyses (:ref:`contact <contact>` or post an issue on the `github page <https://github.com/pipecraft2/pipecraft>`_).

-1. Download PipeCraft for `Mac: v1.0.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.0.0/pipecraft_1.0.0.pkg>`_
+1. Download PipeCraft2 for `Mac: v1.0.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.0.0/pipecraft_1.0.0.pkg>`_

-2. Install PipeCraft via **pkg** file
+2. Install PipeCraft2 via **pkg** file

 3. Currently macOS will flag pipecraft as an app from an unidentified developer.
 Grant an exception for a blocked app by clicking the "**Open Anyway**" button in the General panel of **Security & Privacy** preferences.
 Installing on latest versions of macOS (13.0+) will require you to disable gatekeeper entirely, to do so paste the following command into a terminal.